rubailly/visa-apiMicroservice/README.md

 ![Introduction to Visa Direct](/vd_overview.jpg)

-The innovation race is on in the financial services industry globally and it has manifested itself through the proliferation of Open API portals.Networks, processors and banks are launching developer portals and inviting all developers to explore their Open APIs to build their own rendition of the next killer application.
+The innovation race is on in the financial services industry globally and it has manifested itself through the proliferation of Open API portals.

+Networks, processors and banks are launching developer portals and inviting all developers to explore their Open APIs to build their own rendition of the next killer application.

+The world of innovation is incredibly fast paced, and it is no longer possible to keep up, if we plan to ‘own’ every layer that makes up our products and services.
+We need to rely on services from other companies, our partners, or even competitors.
+While this may sound counterintuitive, there is no other alternative, as missing out on the innovation trends is equivalent to becoming irrelevant in the marketplace.

 ## Introduction

 Global investment in fintech ventures tripled to $12.21 billion in 2014, clearly signifying that the digital revolution has arrived in the financial services sector.
 It is still unclear whether this presents more of a challenge or an opportunity for the incumbents in the industry.

 But established financial services players are starting to take bold steps to engage with emerging innovations.

 It is clear that the digital revolution in financial services is under way, but the impact on current banking players is not as well defined.

 Digital disruption has the potential to shrink the role and relevance of today’s banks, and simultaneously help them create better, faster, cheaper services that make them an even more essential part of everyday life for institutions and individuals.

 To make the impact positive, banks are acknowledging that they need to shake themselves out of institutional complacency and recognize that merely navigating waves of regulation and waiting for interest rates to rise won’t protect them from obsolescence.

-The world of innovation is incredibly fast paced, and it is no longer possible to keep up, if we plan to ‘own’ every layer that makes up our products and services.
-We need to rely on services from other companies, our partners, or even competitors.
-While this may sound counterintuitive, there is no other alternative, as missing out on the innovation trends is equivalent to becoming irrelevant in the marketplace.
+__Emerging themes for banking players__

 Openness, Collaboration and Investment are the critical themes that emerge for existing banking players if they are to benefit from growth driven by new services and productivity.
 Embracing these themes and creating the right foundations creates challenges to the